-Our mission is to implement natural remedies using herbs and spices for our customers.
+Our mission is to implement natural food products using herbs and spices for our customers.
 So while it may seem easy for us to take a back seat, it’s only right to play an active role in ensuring the sustainability of the spices and herbs that make up Spoonful Botanical.
 Our recipe is based on the knowledge acquired through Indian folklore, passed down from generation to generation.
 Similarly, the farms we source our ingredients from have been producing spices such as cinnamon, cardamom and cayenne for generations.

 Respecting the environment is also a core tenet of our mission at Spoonful Botanical.
 We believe that our role as humankind is to protect and preserve the environment.
 In recent years, we are mindful that the environmental crisis is now more severe than ever.
 It’s only fair that we contribute towards an ethical and sustainable spice industry.
 We believe that any action towards sustainability is a step towards ensuring a healthy planet and a better future for the next generation.

 Here at Spoonful Botanical, we love to share information about the ethically sourced spices and botanicals that go into our food product.